Welcome to our roundup of the five best 10 person tents!

 This 10-person modified dome tent is a great first tent for families getting into camping or groups of friends going out to enjoy the wilderness.
 As a budget 10-man tent, it’s also a great option for festivals with a bigger group of friends.
 This way, you won’t risk putting all your money in a tent that may get destroyed by partying festival-goers.

-If you’re considering going out in colder climates with a larger group and your budget isn’t too limited, this waterproof 10-person camping tent is a great option.
+If you’re considering going out in colder climates with a larger group and your budget isn’t too limited, this waterproof ten-person camping tent is a great option.

 It’s fully made of canvas, which is a breathable but durable material.
 It keeps you warm and dry even in harsh conditions.
-It will also last you longer without breakage, so if you’re looking to make a serious long-term investment, this might be the right pick.
+It will also last you longer without breakage, so if you’re looking to make a serious long-term investment, this spacious tent might be the right pick for you.

 The tent has a bell-style design, which means you have a sturdy steel pole in the middle holding up the tent.
-The floor space is 12 feet all around, so the tent is big.
+The floor space is 12 feet all around (144 square feet), so the tent is big.
 However, the round shape and pole in the middle mean you won’t be able to use every square inch for mattresses.

 You can also remove the zip-off floor and use it as a canopy when needed.
 This makes it a fun and durable option as a heavy-duty backyard tent for your kids to play in.
 It can also help you clean up the tent in the middle of longer trips, especially if you’re in dusty environments.